 Holds and Recalls

 Patrons can request to have a hold placed on materials on loan to another patron.
 Only patrons in good standing can place a hold request on library materials.
 Items on hold cannot be renewed.
 The patron who placed the hold is notified when requested items are available.
 Materials are held at the Circulation Desk for ten days from the date of the notice for pickup.
-Items will be shelved at the expiration of holds.
+Items will be re-shelved after the hold has expired.

 Requests for holds and recalls can be made through the library’s online catalog.
 Complete directions on this procedure are available on Kemp Library’s homepage.